View basket (0 items $0.00)

 Advancing Yoga Teaching Methodology - The Role of Kinetic Chains and Posture Imbalances in Practice

-There is a pressing need to advance yoga teaching methodology to more systematically incorporate the principles of anatomy, biomechanics and kinesiology into yoga teaching, says Dr. Gill Solberg in this interview.
-A clinical kinesiologist by profession and a yoga teacher since 1985, Dr. Solberg has dedicated his life to forge this interdisciplinary integration and advance the teaching of yoga.
+There is a pressing need to advance yoga teaching methodology to more systematically incorporate the principles of anatomy, biomechanics, and kinesiology into yoga teaching, says Dr. Gill Solberg in this interview.
+A clinical kinesiologist by profession and a yoga teacher since 1985, Dr. Solberg has dedicated his life to forging this interdisciplinary integration and advancing the teaching of yoga.
 In this interview, he shares key insights.

-Q. You chose to study physical therapy for your profession, was that related to your interest in yoga?
+YogaUOnline: You chose to study physical therapy for your profession.
+Was that related to your interest in yoga?

-Gill Solberg: It was my first choice to study physical therapy, but during my studies I found kinesiology and clinical kinesiology to be better suited to my needs as a yoga teacher.
+Gill Solberg: It was my first choice to study physical therapy.
+However, during my studies, I found kinesiology and clinical kinesiology to be better suited to my needs as a yoga teacher.
 I started out very enthusiastic to help the world through yoga.
 And during the first year of my teaching, I realized there was a big gap between my fantasies and reality.
 My students just couldn’t do the poses I tried to teach them.
 And among those who did, many got injuries.

 So I realized it’s not that easy being a yoga teacher and decided to enhance my knowledge and study more.
 I felt that if I wanted to be a responsible teacher, I’d need to learn about the factors related to the differences in my students’ needs.
 People come to the world in different shapes and different physiques, and I realized I had to learn how to adapt the poses to their needs.

-Q: Yes, I think most new yoga teachers have been surprised at experiencing how there are about as many different variations of a pose as there are students in their class.
-As you say, there’s a lot to know to really be able to see where those variations come from, and what is it that’s going on in each person’s body.
+YogaUOnline: Yes, I think most new yoga teachers have been surprised at experiencing how there are about as many different variations of a pose as there are students in their class.
+As you say, there’s a lot to know to really be able to see where those variations come from and what is going on in each person’s body.
 And you really need to know that so you can know how to keep the practice safe and rewarding for your students.

 Gill Solberg: Yes.
 Movement in the body works sort of like a link system or in kinetic chains.
 This is a very important principle that actually affects everyone practicing yoga asanas.
 Understanding the kinetic chains means understanding the kinesiology of the body, which in turn helps us to understand various compensations in yoga practice.